informalsystems/tendermint-rs/tools/rpc-probe/README.md

 ## Output

-By default, all request and response JSON-RPC messages will be written into a folder called `probe-results` in the `rpc-probe` directory.
+By default, all request and response JSON-RPC messages will be written into a folder called `kvstore-fixtures` in the `rpc/tests` directory.

-For example, the `probe-results/incoming/abci_info.json` file (returned by the [`abci_info`] RPC request) could look something like:
+For example, the `rpc/tests/incoming/abci_info.json` file (returned by the [`abci_info`] RPC request) could look something like:

 ```json